Erudika/scoold/README.md

 [Google](https://console.developers.google.com) or any other identity provider.
 This is not required when you log in with LDAP, SAML or email/password.

-Save the obtained API keys in the `application.conf` file that you have created above.
+Save the obtained API keys in the `scoold-application.conf` file that you have created above.

 > For all identity providers, you must whitelist the Para host with the appropriate authentication endpoint:
 > - GitHub: `https://paraio.com/github_auth`